TRANSITION READINESS INDEX℠

 Leadership readiness

-Whether the people expected to carry the firm forward are actually ready to lead at the required level.
+Whether the people expected to carry the firm forward have the confidence, credibility, accountability, and decision-making maturity needed for next-level leadership.

 Role clarity and authority

-Whether responsibilities, decision rights, and accountability are clear enough to support transition.
+Whether responsibilities, decision rights, leadership expectations, and real authority are clear enough to support transition.

 Continuity risk

-Where the firm may still depend heavily on one or two people for leadership, relationships, or momentum.
+Where the firm may still depend too heavily on one or two people for client relationships, business development, leadership trust, institutional knowledge, or momentum.

 Execution gaps

-Where structure, discipline, and alignment are not strong enough to support a successful handoff.
+Where operating rhythm, follow-through, governance, and leadership alignment are not strong enough to support a successful transition.

 Why this matters